Today, Monday January 21, police have launched a new campaign to fight those who are exploiting vulnerable people in this way.

 This year, 25 people from Albania, China, Indonesia and the UK have been identified as potential victims of modern slavery or human trafficking.
 But they aren’t living in far-flung countries, they were found living right here in Sussex.

-Ahead of Anti-Slavery Day on October 18, we spoke to Detective Superintendent Jeff Riley and Richard Lancashire, who are leading Sussex Police’s fight against modern slavery.
+We spoke to Detective Superintendent Jeff Riley and Richard Lancashire, who are leading Sussex Police’s fight against modern slavery.

 Det Sup Riley said: “Modern slavery is really a hidden crime, hidden in plain sight.